Purpose of this article

 - Prepare accurate inputs for manual entry into the GRESB Portal

-Risk assessment data (RA1) is not exported via the GRESB Asset spreadsheet.
+Note: Risk assessment data (RA1) is not exported via the GRESB Asset Spreadsheet.
 The Scores dashboard table in Scaler is designed to support manual RA1 submission.

 Technical building assessments in GRESB (RA2)